 - Axial warping of an open rectangular section.
 Distribution of sector area

 function, coordinates, shear center calculation, 3D plot of warping.

 - Constrained torsion of thin-walled open sections.
 Normal stress from

 constrained torsion.
 Definition of the bimoment, explanation based on an

 - The governing DE of constrained torsion, the possible kinematic and dynamic

 boundary conditions.
 Effect of free and built-in cross sections.

-load-displacement curves and bending moment diagrams.
+Load-displacement curve and bending moment diagram.